Public tendering rules

 All public procurement procedures in the EU are carried out on the basis of national rules.
 For higher value contracts, these rules are based on general EU public procurement rules.

 The value limits (thresholds) that mark when EU rules are used depend on the subject of the purchase, and who is making the purchase.
-These thresholds are revised regularly and the amounts adjusted slightly (next revision is due in 2020).
+These thresholds are revised regularly and the amounts adjusted slightly.

 The main limits are: